stardustai/docs-api/src/en/projects/create-project.md

 ---
-title: "Create Project"
+title: 'Create Project'
-slug: "create-project"
+slug: 'create-project'
-description: "This page will help you get started with creating a project on Rosetta"
+description: 'This page will help you get started with creating a project on Rosetta'
 hidden: false
-createdAt: "Fri May 17 2024 07:45:50 GMT+0000 (Coordinated Universal Time)"
+createdAt: 'Fri May 17 2024 07:45:50 GMT+0000 (Coordinated Universal Time)'
-updatedAt: "Fri May 17 2024 16:06:51 GMT+0000 (Coordinated Universal Time)"
+updatedAt: 'Fri May 17 2024 16:06:51 GMT+0000 (Coordinated Universal Time)'
 ---

 ## Labeling tool config